yoan1005/test-laravel-wallet/README.md

 - and the user has made at least 1 transfer representing at least 50% of this average balance over the last six months.

 Once the credit has been taken out, a recurring transfer (spread over 3 months) which the user cannot delete must be created, with a periodicity of 30 days.

+### BONUS - Question

+How can you ensure that recurring transfers are executed in the most optimal order?

+In particular, when a user has several recurring transfers to be executed on the same day?

+Example: at 2:00 AM my wallet is empty (0€), a debit (50€) is scheduled and an automatic transfer of 75€ from another user is also scheduled to be credited to the account.

+How would you ensure that as many transactions as possible are successful?